elarahq/python-rabbitmq-pubsub/README.rst

 2.0.0
 -----

-* Adding extra package for RabbitMQ Publisher.
+* Adding extra module for RabbitMQ Publisher.
+**This update has backward incompatibility for Receiver class**

 0.1.2
 -----